MAlexJ/example_rabbitmq/prefetch_count/rabbit_properties_prefetch_count/readme.md

 }
 ```

-Maximum number of unacknowledged messages that can be outstanding at each consumer.
+The Maximum number of unacknowledged messages that can be outstanding at each consumer.

 configuration: